GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/profile.md

 ### Get a subscription

-By default, accounts are free.
-There are no limits on the games that you create with GDevelop.
-A few online services are limited.
+With the free plan a few online services are limited.
 Limited services rely on servers that can be costly.
-In particular, with a free account, you can create 2 [packages for Android](/gdevelop5/publishing/android_and_ios) each day.
+If your uses of GDevelop start require more exports each day or a higher number of leaderboards, or you may want to customise the leaderboards of your games you may want to upgrade your free plan to a bigger one.

+See the [pricing page](https://gdevelop.io/pricing) to know more about the advantages of the Silver and Gold subscriptions compared to the free plan.

+!!! note

-By getting a subscription, you can unlock more than 2 packages a day.
-In the future, there will be more one-click packaging and useful services.
-Some of these services are in Beta testing now.
-Your subscription also supports the future development of GDevelop. ✨
+        ✨ Your subscription also supports the future development of GDevelop.
+Thank you for your support!

-!!! tip

-        7 euros is approximately $7.5.
-2 euros is approximately $2.20 (use a Currency Calculator to find the most current amount in USA dollars or your local currency.)
+// TODO

+// CONTINUE TO REWRITE below

 Once you're logged in, go to your profile as described earlier in the page.
 Scroll down, and click on the **"Choose a subscription"** button beneath "My online services subscriptions":